 That day, the rioting increased significantly and Police Chief Thomas S. Smith called in officers from surrounding communities to assist.
 Mayor Joseph F. Mattice declared a state of emergency and later that day ordered a curfew from 10:00 pm to 6: 00 am.
 The curfew was to remain in effect for the next three days and it applied to the entire town of Asbury Park as well as the neighboring township of Neptune.

 The New York Times quoted the Mayors reaction to the violence as “We’ve been very, very fortunate it’s stayed where it has.
-Our business area hasn’t been affected at all”.
-An unfortunate, but telling statement, because the reality was – the entire west side business district was indeed being “affected”.
+Our business area hasn't been affected at all”.
+An unfortunate, but telling statement, because the reality was – the entire west side business district (the ENTIRE black business district) was indeed being “affected”.
 It was in fact, being burned down, looted and destroyed!

 On Tuesday morning, West Side community leaders presented a list of twenty demands to the City Council.
 Two additional demands would be added during the following days.
 Many of those demands addressed the real root of what caused the problems in the first place, and they included things like: “Immediate employment of 100 youths from the west side, creation of a Recreation Commission, appointment of a black person to the Board of Education, A Narcotics Program, black representation on the Federal Housing Authority, a police review board and dismissal of a municipal judge.